rabbitmq/rabbitmq-website/site/firehose.md

 Sometimes, during development or debugging, it's useful to be able to see every message that is published, and every message that is delivered.
-RabbitMQ has a "firehose" feature, where the administrator can enable (on a per-node, per-vhost basis) an exchange to which publish- and delivery-notifications should be CCed.
+RabbitMQ has a "firehose" feature, where the administrator can turn on (on a per-node, per-vhost basis) an exchange to which publish- and delivery-notifications should be CCed.

 These notifications are close to what's happening on the wire - for example you will see unacked messages.

-When the feature is switched off, it has no effect on performance; when it is switched on, performance will drop somewhat due to additional messages being generated and routed.
+When the feature is turned off, it has no effect on performance; when it is turned on, performance will drop somewhat due to additional messages being generated and routed.

-## <a id="enabling" class="anchor" href="#enabling">Enabling the firehose</a>
+## <a id="enabling" class="anchor" href="#enabling">Turning on firehose</a>

-Before enabling the feature, decide which node, and which vhost, should have it enabled.
+Before turning on the feature, decide which node, and which vhost, should have it turned on.
-The examples below assume the default vhost, "<code>/</code>", and the default node "<code>rabbit@(hostname)</code>".
+The following examples assume the default vhost, "<code>/</code>", and the default node "<code>rabbit@(hostname)</code>".
 Use the
 <code>-n</code> argument to specify a node other than,
 and the <code>-p</code> argument to specify another